How Much Does It Cost to Install a Bathroom Vanity?

 |Porcelain or Ceramic Tile||$6.50 – $19|

-The cost of granite countertops runs $5 to $60 per square foot.
+The price of granite vanity countertops ranges from $5 to $60 per square foot on average.
 Homeowners can expect to pay $5 to $15 per square foot for granite tile, and $40 to $60 per square foot for a slab.
-It's a popular option but requires additional care to minimize moisture absorption.
+Although granite is a popular option, its increased sensitivity to moisture absorption does mean that it requires additional care.

 The price of concrete countertops ranges from $65 to $135 per square foot.
-Concrete presents a trendy look that is hard-wearing and relatively easy to maintain.
-Homeowners should confirm that the cabinet can support the weight since this material is very heavy.
+Concrete presents a trendy look that is hard-wearing and relatively easy to maintain, but the material is much heavier than traditional vanity countertops.
+Homeowners should confirm that the cabinet structure below can support the weight of this material before making any final decisions.

-Stone composite countertops cost $75 to $120 per square foot.
-Like quartz, these countertops mix crushed stone with resins to provide a solid surface that may be easier to maintain than a single slab of rock.
+Stone composite countertops cost $75 to $120 per square foot on average.
+Like quartz, these countertops mix crushed stone with resins to provide a solid surface that proves to be more durable and easy to maintain than a single slab of rock.

 Corian countertops cost $42 to $65 per square foot.
-Corian is a kind of composite counter material, with a combination of metal and plastic resin.
-Homeowners like it for its nonporous surface, simple maintenance, and color selection.
+Corian is a kind of composite counter material made from a combination of metal and plastic resin.
+Homeowners like it for its nonporous surface and simple maintenance.

 Laminate countertops cost $53 per square foot on average, before installation.
-Laminate is also a composite.
-It's made of paper, wood, and resin to form a smooth surface.
-People prefer it due to its affordability and smooth surface.
+Laminate is also a composite countertop material that’s made from a mix of paper, wood, and resin.
+It’s appreciated for its low price and smooth surface.

-Cutting a solid slab to the right dimensions with a hole for a sink comes as part of the total labor expense.
-Intricate shapes and edges take more time, costing more as a result.
-Most contractors get stone countertop materials from a fabricator.
-They may have the fabricator cut the piece to size or do it themselves.
+Cutting a solid slab to fit the right dimensions with a hole for a sink is typically factored into the total labor expense of your vanity building and installation project.
+More intricate shapes and edges take longer to complete and cost more as a result.
+Most contractors source stone countertop materials from a fabricator, and they’ll either have them cut the piece or do it themselves.

 The price to install a bathroom sink averages $380, not including the price of the sink itself.
-Cost factors depend on the type and number of sinks, with ornate or large sinks often running more.
+The overall cost depends on the type and number of sinks as well as how easy or difficult they are to install.
 The process includes: